-The North Yorkshire Moors and Coast is one of the most beautiful corners of the country and its miles of golden shoreline and rolling countryside is home to some of the regions best outdoor activities and adventures.
+The North Yorkshire Moors and Coast is one of the most beautiful corners of the country and its miles of golden shoreline and rolling countryside are home to some of the regions best outdoor activities and adventures.

-If you’re joining us for a stay at Thirley Cotes Farm or just visiting the North Yorkshire area, there are plenty of trails to explore by foot or two wheels and outdoor activities for all ages and abilities.
+If you’re joining us for a stay at Thirley Cotes Farm or just visiting the North Yorkshire area, there are plenty of tracks to explore by foot or two wheels and outdoor activities for all ages and abilities.

-If you aren’t squeamish about heights, Go Ape Dalby is a high altitude assault course situated way up in the canopy, complete with rope swings, leap of faith and zip-wires across the lush valley below.
+If you aren’t squeamish about heights, Go Ape Dalby is a high altitude assault course situated way up in the canopy; complete with rope swings, leap of faith and zip-wires across the lush valley below.
 While the forest floor offers plenty of scenic biking and hiking trails.

 Robin Hood’s Bay And Boggle Hole

-If you’re looking for scenic outdoor activities on the edge of the North Yorkshire Moors and Coast, look no further than the higgledy-piggledy smuggling village of Robin Hood’s Bay.
+If you’re looking for scenic outdoor activities here on the edge of the North Yorkshire Moors and Coast, look no further than the higgledy-piggledy smuggling village of Robin Hood’s Bay.
 There is plenty to explore here, whether you feel like a gentle jaunt around the winding cobbled streets, dipping your toes in the North Sea or looking out across the surround shoreline from the many stunning clifftops.
 If you’d like to find out more about one of the regions most famous outlaws, visit the Robin Hood’s Bay Museum to get a real sense of the truth behind the folk legend.

 Take a trip on a traditional North York Moors steam train to the lovely market town of Pickering, stopping off at Grosmont and Goathland, otherwise known as Heartbeat Country.